Posted on

 12v-battery-isolator-switch

-A voltage-sensitive relay (VSR), also known as a split-charging relay, is an electrical device designed to automatically manage the charging and isolation of multiple batteries in a vehicle or marine application.
+A 12V voltage sensing relay (VSR), also known as a split-charging relay, is an electrical device designed to automatically manage the charging and isolation of multiple batteries in a vehicle or marine application.

 Its primary function is to ensure that auxiliary or secondary batteries are charged when the primary or starting battery reaches a sufficient voltage level and to isolate them when the vehicle’s engine is not running or when the voltage drops below a certain threshold.